linkedin/cruise-control/docs/wiki/Troubleshooting.md

 The general resolution is to ensure that the brokers with the missing metrics are able to produce metrics to the `__CruiseControlTopic`.
 Checking the following might help:

 1. Ensure that the Cruise Control metrics reporter jar is present on the brokers
-2. Ensure that you are using a version of Cruise Compatible with the version of Kafka.
+2. Ensure that you are using a version of Cruise Control compatible with the version of Kafka.
 For more information on version compatibility, see the [Environment Requirements](https://github.com/linkedin/cruise-control#environment-requirements) section